EvgeniiZorin/Handbook_GeneralProgramming/README.md

 `Image`: Collection of all the required software in one place (e.g. Python, Tensorflow, etc); a package / template.
 It is used to create one or more containers.

-## Container

-`Container`: Running instance of an image (the same or different images).
-Images by themselves don't do much aside from saving the information of your code and its dependencies.
-You need to run a container out of them to actually run the code within.
-Containers are usually meant to perform a single task but they can be used as runtimes to run software that you haven't installed.
-- A container lives only as long as the process inside it is alive / running
-- Container exists when the process inside it stops / crashes

----

-## Commands:

-**Image**

 Flags for `docker build`:
 - `-t`: specify name of the image to be created
 - `.`: specifies current directory for the build